frictionlessdata/frictionless-py/docs/guides/describing-data.md

 Frictionless is a project based on the [Frictionless Data Specifications](https://specs.frictionlessdata.io/).
 It provides a set of patterns for creating metadata: Data Package (for datasets), Data Resource (for files), and Table Schema (for tables).

-The reason we need metadata is simple: it's a way of describing your data in a way that makes it easier for other people (or maybe your future self) to reuse it.
+The reason we need metadata is simple: it's a way of describing your data in a way that makes it easier for other people (or maybe even your future self) to reuse and verify.
 Usually, data files themselves are not capable of providing enough information to be usable on their own.
 For example, if you have a data table in a CSV format, it will be missing a few critical pieces of information:

 - meaning of the fields e.g., what does the `size` field mean?
 Does it refer to clothes size or file size?
 - data type information e.g., is this field a string or an integer?